MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 ## Example Calculations

-For a united atom calculation of pentane and methane, a thermodynamic calculation is as easy as a 6 line input file (given parameter files):
+For a united atom calculation of pentane and methane, a thermodynamic calculation is as easy as a 6 line file, input.json (given parameter files):

 ````markdown
 {